Raffle: Worldwide

-In the United Kingdom, raffles are occasionally held to circumvent licensing laws.
-While only licensed premises are permitted to sell alcoholic beverages, there is no restriction on the offering of alcoholic beverages as prizes in raffles.
-At some events, attendees can enter a raffle where prizes include alcoholic drinks.
 In the UK, the term "tombola" is used when the raffle tickets are placed in a barrel and tumbled before the winning tickets are drawn from the barrel.
 The tombola booth is commonly used as a fundraising event for local fetes.

 In New Zealand and Australia, meat raffles are commonplace in pubs and registered clubs.
 Trays of meat or seafood are raffled to raise money for a cause, often a local sporting club.
-Similar raffles are held in Minnesota and Rhode Island.
+Similar raffles are held in Minnesota, Wisconsin and Rhode Island.

 Cash raffle

 In a cash raffle, the prize is a portion of the total earnings.
 These are sometimes referred to as "50/50" draws, with half of the money going to the raffle winner and half to organizers or a charity they are supporting, although the prize may not necessarily be equal to 50 percent of the earnings.
+This style of a raffle was introduced at an Arizona Diamondbacks game in 2019 by a worker named Becca Hesse.

 Such raffles are illegal in some places, such as California (with limited exceptions).